 BY PASTOR T. O. BANSO

-“So be careful how you live, not as fools but as those who are wise” (Ephesians 5:15 NLT).
+“So be careful how you live.
+Don’t live like fools, but like those who are wise” (Ephesians 5:15 NLT).

 God does not want us to live like fools.
 Being a fool is slightly different from being foolish.
 The Cambridge Dictionary defines the adjective foolish as “lacking good sense or judgment, unwise.”
 Someone can sometimes be foolish but is not a fool.
 Everyone sometimes acts foolishly by exercising a lack of good sense or judgment or acting unwisely.
 However, every fool acts foolishly.